albertlauncher/documentation/src/gettingstarted/install/macos.md

 For convenience the cask creates an ad-hoc signature and disables Gatekeeper for the app.
 See the postflight section of the cask.

+The provided bundle is not self contained and uses dependencies provided by homebrew.
+This allows using shared memory and reduces the actual private memory consumption to a negliable amount.